 - Most popular channels typically found on cable

 - The ability to pick and choose various channel packages.

-Sling TV offers a 1-week free trial.
-There is no monthly contract so that you can cancel at any time with no commitment or cancelation fees.
+Sling TV offers a deal where your first month is 50% off.
+There is no monthly contract so you can cancel at any time with no commitment or cancelation fees.
 Check out our review of Sling TV for more details on this live streaming service.

 Streaming MLB Network Online